top of page

 What is a visa?

-A visa is a residence permit pursuant to Section 4 Paragraph 1 Sentence 2 No. 1 of the Residence Act (AufenthG) that authorizes entry, residence, or transit through Germany.
+A visa is a residence permit pursuant to Section 4 Paragraph 1 Sentence 2 No. 1 of the Residence Act (AufenthG), which authorizes entry, residence, or transit through Germany.
 It is an administrative act that is usually entered in a passport by a German embassy abroad.

 What is a visa and what does a residence permit mean?